Digi Enables Fast Communication Between All Bike Rental Terminals in Tel Aviv, Tel-O-Fun

 “I have been very positive about the results Digi delivers,” said Ofer Sela.
 “We are also confident that the hardware will support future potential features of the bike rental system.
 For example, we hope to add Voice Over IP customer support to the terminals so customers can interact directly via voice and video to customer support staff.”

 After the solution’s great success in Tel Aviv, FSM is planning to expand Tel-O-Fun to other cities in Israel, and even to other countries.
 “We will definitely use Digi’s equipment again since there have been no issues with connectivity, nor the Digi equipment in the field.
-The solution is always working, and working well,” concluded Ofer Sela.bike sharing, city solutions, connectport, devices, hardware, M2M, wireless network
+The solution is always working, and working well,” concluded Ofer Sela.Tags: bike sharing, city solutions, connectport, devices, hardware, M2M, wireless network